iCarly's Jennette McCurdy Spills Details of "Hellish" Acting Career and Battles With Her Own Team - E! Online

-Jennette McCurdy is sharing more about the struggles she experienced during the height of her iCarly fame and why the people around her tried to vehemently discourage her from ending acting career.
+Jennette McCurdy is sharing more about the struggles she experienced during the height of her iCarly fame and why people around her tried to vehemently discourage her from ending her acting career.

 "I was a famous 19-year-old and making a bunch of money, and I felt like I had everything at my fingertips," Jennette said in the latest episode.
 "But I was deeply unhappy, and I actually really resented my life because I didn't like the projects that I was a part of."